-'I want them to feel good'
+"I want them to feel good"

 About 231,800 women will be diagnosed this year with breast cancer.
 A portion of them will end up having mastectomies.
 During most mastectomies, doctors remove the diseased tissue inside a breast, often taking the nipples and areolas in the process.
 Women who undergo breast reconstruction often get permanent coloring applied to where the nipples would be, but they have long complained that the flat, off-color results are unrealistic.

-“When you’re looking at those breasts, all you see are the scars, and all you’re reminded of is cancer,” Myers says.
+“When you’re looking at those breasts, all you see are the scars, and all you’re reminded of is cancer,” Myers said.
 “So when you put this finishing touch on there, it distracts your eye from all those other imperfections because you have something to look at that’s very pleasing, and it’s an incredibly emotional finishing touch.”

 Like Bohling, most women who have undergone mastectomies come to Myers hoping their meeting will be the last stop in a long, arduous journey battling breast cancer.